VelozUy/veloz/PLANNING.md

 Below the form or submit button:

-> "We don’t share your info.
-We’ll only reach out to help with your event."
+> "We don't share your info.
+We'll only reach out to help with your event."

 ### Design Tips